dancornutt/Porsche944/07K_Swap.md

 ### Wastegate

-External waste gate will is Tial MVS 38mm vband
+External waste gate will is Tial MVS 38mm v-band
 - T3 to v-band adaptor is needed between the turbo and header

-* Optional - Use 2 bolt 38mm to [vband adaptor](https://www.extremepsi.com/store/Torque-Solution-38mm-2-bolt-to-38mm-V-band-MVS-Wastegate-Adapter.html) for wastegate and v-band wastegate to clock wastegate to exit rear
+* Optional - Use 2 bolt 38mm to [v-band adaptor](https://www.extremepsi.com/store/Torque-Solution-38mm-2-bolt-to-38mm-V-band-MVS-Wastegate-Adapter.html) for wastegate and v-band wastegate to clock wastegate to exit rear

 ### Exhaust System